 Conclusion

-As a veteran-owned business with several veterans on our staff, the whole team at McConnell Family Law is deeply grateful for those who made the ultimate sacrifice.
-Our firm is steadfastly committed to helping military families.
+Again, our firm is steadfastly committed to helping military families.
 As part of our devotion to serving military families, we provide a 25% heroes discount to military veterans.

-If you need help with this or any other family law matter, please get in touch with our firm by calling us at 860-200-3624 (Hartford office) or 203-344-7007 (New Canaan office) to let us help you Find Peace Through Strength.
+If you need help with this or any other family law matter, please get in touch with our firm and contact us by calling (860) 266-1166 to let us help you Find Peace Through Strength.